Hearing Test Near Me in Birmingham, MI

 Quick answer

 A hearing test (also called a hearing evaluation) typically includes a conversation about your hearing concerns, an ear exam, and standardized tests that measure how well you hear tones and understand speech.
-A full appointment often takes about an hour.
+A full diagnostic appointment often takes about an hour, but exact timing depends on your history and testing needs.

 What a hearing test appointment usually includes